Charles Throsby: Exploration

 He was put in charge of the construction of a road to the Goulburn plains and in August of that year two of his men reached Lake George.
 In October Governor Macquarie visited this district with Throsby, and while he was there Throsby and two other men made further explorations.
 The details of this trip are lost, but it is probable that Throsby passed through what is now the Australian Capital Territory and that he reached the Yass River.
-On 20 March 1821 Throsby with two companions made an expedition to reach the Murrumbidgee River, having heard of its existence from the aborigines.
+On 20 March 1821 Throsby with two companions made an expedition to reach the Murrumbidgee River, having heard of its existence from Aboriginal people.
 Coming first to the Molonglo River he probably discovered the Murrumbidgee below Tuggeranong, near Pine Island early in April 1821.

 Legislative Council

 In November 1824 Throsby was one of the 10 landholders and merchants submitted by Governor Brisbane to Earl Bathurst as suitable for appointment for a colonial council, and when the New South Wales Legislative Council was formed in December 1825, three of these were appointed, of whom Throsby was one.
 His standing in the community was very high and he was the owner of about 20000 acres and large and valuable herds of cattle.